jonlpersson/ed-latimore/site/_posts/2017-11-27-8-steps-to-not-caring-about-what-others-think.markdown

 That should terrify you into not wasting any time modifying your life based on the opinions of people who won't add anything to your life but stress.

 Of course, this fear is a good thing.
-This fear should motivate you to focus all of your time and energy on what matters.&nbsp;
+This fear should motivate you to focus all of your time and energy on what matters.

 Other people's opinions of your life don't matter.
-If someone doesn't pay you, lay you, or have the power to put you behind bars, then it doesn't matter what they think.&nbsp;
+If someone doesn't pay you, lay you, or have the power to put you behind bars, then it doesn't matter what they think.

 I can't tell you exactly what to do, but I know that if you stick to the following four ideas for how you live, you won't care what other people think: